Business and Economic Development

 The Illinois Department of Economic Opportunity has opened another round of Business Interruption Grants.
 It is a rolling grant so there is no deadline but sooner is better than later.
 Please see the link below for the grant information:

 The BIG program is open to all eligible businesses (for profit and nonprofit) with $20 million or less in annual revenue in 2019 and experienced losses due to COVID-19.
 The grant size will be equivalent to two months of expenses.
-DCEO will be hosting a series of webinars regarding this program.
-You can register for any of the webinars by using the links below:
+DCEO hosted webinars regarding this program.
+These webinar recordings from September 23, 2020 can be found by clicking on the links below: